 There's something special and comforting about a warm chocolate chip cookie, don't you think?

-There are SO MANY variations of this sweet treat out there, so I’m throwing my vegan gluten-free version of this classic cookie into the mix.
+There are SO MANY variations of this sweet treat out there, so I'm throwing my vegan gluten-free version of classic chocolate chip cookies into the mix.

 I've shared many other vegan gluten-free cookie recipes on this website, like these: